 It is the most common of the bleeding disorders.

-Von Willebrand disease is characterized by prolonged bleeding and is caused by a deficiency or abnormality in a protein called von Willebrand factor.
+Von Willebrand disease is characterized by prolonged bleeding caused by a deficiency or abnormality in a protein called von Willebrand factor.

-The Finnish doctor Erik von Willebrand in 1926, noticed that many men and women members of the same family had an increase in bruising and prolonged bleeding.
+The Finnish doctor Erik von Willebrand 1926, noticed that many men and women members of the same family had increased bruising and prolonged bleeding.

 The severity of the bleeding ranged from mild to severe and affected the mouth, nose, genital and urinary tracts, and occasionally the intestinal tract.